Dhanush-S-Gowda/hangman-game-python/README.md

 ## How to Run

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine (Make sure to keep all these files in the same folder).
 2. Ensure you have Python installed.
 3. Open a terminal in the project directory.
 4. Run the command: `python hangman_game.py`